 Encourage your child to dress and undress even though it will take a little longer, especially taking off their coats, hanging them up and putting them on.

 All children experience outdoor learning in our Forest School which promotes exploration, curiosity and creativity through hands on learning experiences using natural resources for inspiration.
 We invite parents to come and share the experience each term.

 During the sessions the children eagerly explore the seasons, animals, plants, trees, mud and fields!
 At the start of the session the children set off on a journey with their forest school leader who captures their curiosity with a range of experiences which explore the natural world and together share the wonders of nature.

-We have a snack each session for the children where they are offered water or milk and a healthy snack which is usually fruit or vegetables.
-It could be apple, carrots, bananas, grapes etc.
+We have a snack each session for the children where they are offered water or milk and a healthy snack which is usually bread, fruit or vegetables.
+It could be apple, banana, crumpets, toast or pancakes.